s-20/unnamed/DramaDice.md

 Drama Dice are a shared pool of dice that players can use to accomplish goals or influence scenes.
 They are something of a "meta mechanic"; although they can be thought of as luck or extra effort - and, in fact, are used that way at times - what they really are is a tool to give players more control over their character's fates and the story.

-Each campaign starts with a number of Drama Dice equal to 2 + 1 for each player.
-The total pool of Drama Dice increases as characters [Advance](Advancement.md), with a final limit of 10 dice.
-All of the dice in the pool are d6s.
+By default, a game starts with a Drama Dice pool equal to twice the number of players.

 ## Pulling Drama Dice

-At any time, a player can pull up to two Drama Dice into a check.
-These dice are rolled and counted for Successes/Failure normally.
-In this way, Drama DIce function as flashes of inspiration, luck, or any arbitrary improvement in circumstance.
+At any time, a player can pull Drama Dice into a check.
+These dice are rolled and counted for Successes normally.
+In this way, Drama Dice function as flashes of inspiration, luck, bizarrely specific knowledge, or any arbitrary improvement in circumstance.
+You can pull as many dice as you'd like, but remember: the Drama Dice are a *shared resource pool*, so dice you take won't be available for other players.

-This can used for checks where the character doesn't have any characteristics they can pull into the check, allowing them a chance to do something they have no idea how to do.
+This can used for checks where the character doesn't have any [Characteristics](Characteristic.md) they can pull into the check, allowing them a chance to do something they have no idea how to do.

-## Spending Drama Dice
+## Burning Drama Dice

-Players may also spend Drama Dice to try to affect a scene.
-When using a Drama Die in this way, the player describes the change they want to make, and then rolls the die.
-On any result of 4+, everything proceeds as planned.
+Players may also Burn Drama Dice to try to affect a scene.
+When using a Drama Die in this way, the player describes the change they want to make, and the die is removed from the pool.

-On a 1 to 3, what the player described still happens, but with a twist that makes it more complicated, interesting, or perhaps a bit less helpful than the player would have hoped.

 Using a Drama Die to affect a scene in this way can take many forms:

 - It can allow the player to describe a brief flashback of them anticipating the situation and preparing for it
   - *Of course I have a pocket knife.
 They always tie you up.*